ayrrajane/ayrrajane/README.md

 helping to make this world a little better through design & code.

 ### What I'm focusing on
-Currently improving my knowledge in programming: Java, C++, C#, Phyton
+Currently improving my knowledge in programming: Java, C++, C#, Python

 ### What I do know